 I was out exploring in the wild hinterlands of Utah a few years ago and a backcountry cabin caught my eye.
 There aren’t many other cabins (or mines) out here, so I definitely wanted to pay this one a visit.

-Built by a man named Earl Anderson and his sons in 1941, the cabin probably started off life as a single room shack and been improved over the years to the large cabin that I found.
+Built by a man named Earl Anderson and his sons in 1941, the cabin probably started off life as a single-room shack and has been improved over the years to the large cabin that I found.
 It is quite a neat place now.
 The main room is well-built with bunks for twelve (!) with a dining area and the back rooms (which look to me like the original structure), serve as a kitchen and storage area.

 From reading the log book, the place is well-used.
 It looks like the Anderson family has been coming out here ever since the place was built!
 That is quite a feat in itself.